DoraSzasz/Prostate_Cancer_Findings/README.md

-# ProstateCancer.ai
+# Prostate Cancer Findings

-ProstateCancer.ai is a web application for identification of clinically significant prostate cancer in MRI, developed on Tesseract-MI platform.
+Prostate Cancer Findings is a web application for identification of clinically significant prostate cancer in MRI, developed on Tesseract-MI platform.

 Installation
 ---------